 To simply say you ‘love’ all of them wouldn’t really be accurate or even fair to them all.
 There are different kinds of love you experience for each, and each form of love brings with it a unique set of ways to show them.
 While trying to make up with a friend, you’re not going to surprise them with a bed with satin sheets, strewn with rose petals on it, right?
 That’d just be weird.

 So how exactly do these loves differ and how can you get better at expressing them?
 To understand the different kinds of love, with insights from Shazia Saleem (Masters in Psychology), who specializes in separation and divorce counseling.
 So without further ado, let’s dive right in.

 What Are The Types Of Love?

-Depending on the many different relationships you have with people and the various things you feel towards them, you’re naturally going to have different kinds of love within you.
+Depending on the many different relationships you have with people and the various things you feel toward them, you’re naturally going to have different kinds of love within you for them.
 You want to smush that puppy’s face and pet it all day, but that’s not how you’re going to show affection to your mom.
 (Or so we hope.
 Please don’t do that to your mom.)

-Love in itself is a very complex emotion.
+Love in itself is a very complex emotion, to begin with.
 The Bible says, “Love never fails” but it seems to when your significant other very conveniently forgets your birthday.
 When that happens, love is the last thing on your mind.
 But is holding a grudge what you should be doing in these situations?
 Or should you forgive your partner promptly?
 How exactly does love work and what should you do to nourish it?

-Thankfully, the ancient Greeks studied the types of love so we can understand it better.
-Thank god for the Greeks because when you’ve pissed off your friend and you don’t even know why these might just help show you what you should do next.
+Thankfully, the ancient Greeks studied the various types of love so we can understand it better.
+Thank god for the Greeks because when you’ve upset your friend and you don’t even know why, an understanding of love in all its forms might just help show you what you should do next.
 Did you know that not all types of love are healthy and that there are some you should even avoid?
 Here, we list out the different types of love relationships you’ll have in your life.

 1. Eros – the love we call love